 Occoquan Bay National Wildlife Refuge, National Wildlife Refuge at Potomac and Occoquan Rivers confluence, Prince William County, Virginia.

-The land was used by the U.S. Army's Harry Diamond Laboratories for military research from the 1960s through the 1990s.
-In 1998, the site was converted and established as a national wildlife refuge.
+The land served as a research site for the U.S. Army's Harry Diamond Laboratories from the 1960s through the 1990s.
+After military use ended, the site was officially established as a national wildlife refuge in 1998.

 The community of curious travelers